HonorarPlus/cefpython/docs/Contributing-code.md

 - Pull requests should be sent for the master branch
 - Pull request should implement only one feature at a time, so that reviewing them is easy.
-If you have implemented several features then send them as sepearate pull requests.
+If you have implemented several features then send them as separate pull requests.
 If not sure then ask on the [Forum](https://groups.google.com/group/cefpython).